-Lee’s motto was “Life is what you make it.”
-By all accounts, she made a wonderful life for herself as a mother, wife, sister, animal lover, and accomplished writer of sizzling romances.
+Maureen Lee’s motto was “Life is what you make it.”
+She made a wonderful life for herself as a mother, wife, sister, animal lover, and accomplished writer of sizzling romances.

-In 2020, she retired from writing for Harlequin/Mills & Boon.
+In 2020, Lee retired from writing for Harlequin/Mills & Boon.
 They published her final book, The Billionaire’s Cinderella Housekeeper, in March 2021.

-Her husband Tony, three children, three grandchildren, and one great-grandchild are her surviving relatives.
+Her surviving relatives are her husband Tony, three children, three grandchildren, and one great-grandchild.
 Millions of fans mourn her passing.